 How Much Workers' Comp Insurance Do I Need in Louisiana?

-In Louisiana, employers must carry workers' compensation insurance as soon as they hire their first employee.
+In Louisiana, employers must get workers' compensation insurance as soon as they hire their first employee.
 This insurance covers medical expenses and lost wages when workers get injured or become ill because of their job.

-Businesses that fail to maintain proper coverage face serious consequences, including fines up to $10,000 and potentially, jail time.
+Unless you're exempted from workers' comp coverage, businesses that fail to maintain proper coverage face serious consequences, including fines up to $10,000 and potentially, jail time.

 Executive officers owning at least 25% of company stock can elect to exclude themselves by filing a written waiver with proper documentation.